Trump plans to revive the Presidential Fitness Test for American schoolchildren

 —-

-Associated Press writer John Wawrow in Buffalo, New York, contributed to this report.
+Associated Press writers Jeff Martin in Atlanta, Collin Binkley in Washington and John Wawrow in Buffalo, New York, contributed to this report.